voidrc/Shadow-Archive/src/content/projects/air_force.md

 }
 #endif

-// This header file is built by ".voidrc" with sole purpose of ruining others' DAY, if not worse
+// This header file is built by ".voidrc" with sole purpose of ruining others' DAY, if not worse...
 // Now with 100% more military aircraft references, and 100% more cursed

 #endif